 The X-Star’s Starpoint Positioning System optically tracks its position, just like the Phantom 3 and offers many of the same automated features like follow and orbit.
 The controller also uses a smart phone or tablet for a screen.
 An available Starlink App allows you to stream 720p HD video from up to 1.2 miles away.

 X-Star also offers a Beginner Mode, which provides a geo-fence that limits your aircraft’s range and speed.
 It also offers a unique customizable failsafe feature with two pre-set options.
+A worthy inclusion in the best drones under $1000.
 When preset to 25% battery, the failsafe will return the X-Star Premium to its home point.
 When preset to 10% power remaining, the X-Star Premium will automatically land at its current location.

 The X-Star Premium is powered by a lightweight, intelligent 14.8V LiPo battery that provides up to 25 minutes of flight time, but it also takes an hour and a half to charge with a fast charger.
 With a longer run time and a slightly lower price tag on additional batteries, the X-Star Premium might offer you a bit more bang for your buck over the Phantom 3 if you want a basic drone with some high end features that doesn’t have quite the stability and maneuverability of the Phantom 3.